 - Don’t let Fido sleep in your child’s room

 - Have your child wash his/her hands after petting or playing with Fido

 - Bath Fido regularly (once a month) to help control dander

 It has been about a month now and by following these simple steps, the child’s outbreaks have not only become less frequent but have subsided.
 And most importantly, her family is intact!

 LOS ANGELES – How much do we really question the ingredients in our pet’s food?
+Many dog owners will wonder things like can dogs eat orange or other fruits, but very few will actually do the research to find out if these foods are good for our dogs.
 Like most pet guardians, we assume that when we purchase an expensive food, that we are assuring the best possible nutrition for our pets.
 But how much do we really know about the ingredients in our pet’s food and the possible implications to their health?

 Popular Food Brands May Not Provide Adequate Nutrition

 Some of the most popular brands do not provide adequate nutrition and worse, may contain ingredients that could harm our pets.
 Over time, some of these ingredients could cause liver damage, diabetes or even cancer.
 Unfortunately, many of the ingredients in question are perfectly legal for use in pet food so it really is a case of “buyer beware”.
 For that reason, we thought we would kick off a series on pet health and nutrition to help us all stay informed and make the most informed decisions when feeding our pets.